JaneeshaJ2001/Data-Analysis-and-ML-with-MATLAB/README.md

 ### Description Of Dataset

 This data approach student achievement in secondary education of two Portuguese schools.
-The data attributes include student grades, demographic, social and school-related features and it was collected by using school reports and questionnaires.
-Two datasets are provided regarding the performance in two distinct subjects: Mathematics (mat) and Portuguese language (por).
+The [data_attributes](Task 2/Attribute Information) include student grades, demographic, social and school-related features and it was collected by using school reports and questionnaires.
+Two datasets are concatenated which the performance in two distinct subjects: Mathematics (mat) and Portuguese language (por).
+[Dataset](Task 2/student-mat.csv)

 ### Methodology

-There is a great need to develop an appropriate solution to assist students retention at higher education institutions.
-Early grade prediction is one of the solutions that have a tendency to monitor students’ progress and will lead to improving the students’ learning process.

 Different models can be developed to predict students’ grades in the enrolled courses, which provide valuable information to facilitate students’ retention in those courses.
 This information can be used to early identify students at-risk based on which a system can 1 suggest the instructors to provide special attention to those students.

-Various packages such as cufflinks, seaborn & matplotlib used to represent the data along with different attributes graphically to analyse the dataset for predicting the Final Grade(G3).
+Various packages such as seaborn & matplotlib used to represent the data along with different attributes graphically to analyse the dataset for predicting the Final Grade(G3).

 ### Machine Learning Algorithms used